scottross123/personal-site/content/posts/how-i-deploy-my-site/index.md

 *New action.*

-If you don't know, [Gitea](https://github.com/go-gitea/gitea) is an open-source and self-hosted alternative to Github.
-Visually Gitea looks similar to Github and also has a lot of the same features, including Actions.
+If you don't know, [Gitea](https://github.com/go-gitea/gitea) is an open-source and self-hosted alternative to GitHub.
+Visually Gitea looks similar to GitHub and also has a lot of the same features, including Actions.

 ![Gitea](gitea.png)

 *Gitea repo for this site*

-The workflow syntax and Actions UI is basically identical to Gihtub, however there are some capabilities missing when compared to Github Actions.
+The workflow syntax and Actions UI is basically identical to Gihtub, however there are some capabilities missing when compared to GitHub Actions.
 But there are also a couple extra features that Gitea actions has, such as writing actions in Go.

 If you self-host Gitea and want to use actions, you need to setup the Gitea act runner.
-[Act](https://github.com/nektos/act) is a cool project for running Github actions locally using docker, and this is the underlying tool Gitea actions use to create runners.
-Please note though, these containers Act and Gitea Actions use for running jobs <u>are not</u> the same as the runners GitHub uses to to run jobs.
+[Act](https://github.com/nektos/act) is a cool project for running GitHub actions locally using docker, and this is the underlying tool Gitea actions uses to run actions.
+Please note though, these containers Act and Gitea Actions use for running jobs **are not** the same as the runners GitHub uses to to run jobs.
 GitHub actions use full VMs, not containers, and come extra tools that may missing from the containers used by Act.
 For example, the `ubuntu-latest` tag in the action above actually corresponds to a Debian bookworm container, and it does not come with docker installed by default, hence the extra Docker installation step.

-Setting up the Gitea Act Runner is a little out of scope for this post but you can learn how to do it [here](https://docs.gitea.com/next/usage/actions/quickstart) from the official documentation.
-If you need a reference though, here is my docker compose service for the act runner:
+You can setup the Gitea Act Runner by following the official documentation [here](https://docs.gitea.com/next/usage/actions/quickstart).
+I have set it up using docker.
+If you need a reference, here is my docker compose service for the act runner:

 ```yaml
 runner: